 However, there are a lot of negative effects of studying late into the night, the most important of which for me is that I’m completely burned out by the next day, and I use my late night to justify studying less the next day.

 Don’t fall for this cycle, it is a trap!
 Get the study hours you need in enough time to get to bed at a reasonable time (now I sound like someone’s mom), and your body and mind will thank you.
 I want my mind to be in top form for both my work and for studying again the next day.

 Do you take notes when you study?
 A lot of people do.
 I was against it at first, because it just felt like repetition to me, but I’ve been convinced of its usefulness over time.

 But if you have a binder full of notes, on different subjects without labels, you’ll have no idea what you’ve studied, the relevant objectives, and whether or not you’ve covered this material before.
 So I try to make sure that every page is labeled with the title of the study material, the subject matter, and the date.
-This keeps my notes organized and let’s me see my level of understanding of the content over time, since I write my notes in my own words.
+This keeps my notes organized and lets me see my level of understanding of the content over time since I write my notes in my own words.

-Another useful note taking tip for me is that I don’t write what I already know.
+Another useful note-taking tip for me is that I don’t write what I already know.
 Really basic information that I already know and will be able to remember for the exam, I don’t bother to write down.
 For example, what is the B101?
 I don’t need to write that down, I know that easily.
 As you start to absorb information, you’ll have to write less and less in your notes, making it easier to review materials.

 If you made it to the end of this lengthy post, congrats!
 Thank you for taking the time to read it all, and I hope this explanation of my study time rules gave you some inspiration on things to add to your own routine.
-You can download the study time rules graphic as a PDF at my Downloads page or my Store for free.

 If you’d like to support my page and get updates on all of my new content, follow me on Facebook and Instagram.